Happy New Year friends and colleagues,

-The Center for Faculty Development is hosting several virtual workshops in Fall quarter as part of their regular series, all of which offer excellent opportunities for professional and personal growth.
-The following may of particular interest to research-active faculty:
+The Center for Faculty Development is hosting several virtual workshops in Winter quarter as part of their regular series, all of which offer excellent opportunities for professional and personal growth.
+The following are particularly helpful in supporting faculty research and scholarship:

 Affinity Group for Tenure-Track Faculty of Color

 Tuesdays: January 19th, February 9th, and March 9th (1:30-2:45pm)

 The National Center for Faculty Development & Diversity (NCFDD) – an organization dedicated to advancing diversity in academia and supporting faculty in successfully navigating academic careers – provides many excellent resources, all of which are available to faculty through SU’s institutional membership.
 Instructions for activating your NCFDD membership are provided by the SU Center for Faculty Development here.
 Four upcoming programs that may be of interest to SU faculty are:

 Every Semester Needs a Plan – Led by Dr. Anthony Ocampo, Associate Professor of Sociology at California State Polytechnic University

 Thurs, January 14th (11:00-12:00pm) – More information and registration here.

 Turning Chutes into Ladders for Women Faculty: A Roadmap to Equity in Academia – Led by Dr. Michelle Cardel, Assistant Prof. of Health Outcomes at the University of Florida